cucumber-attic/website/apps/dynamic/views/_posts/announcing-cucumber-jvm-3-0-0.md

                 Price.fromString(row.get("price"))
             )
         ));
     }
 }
 ```

 This may look a bit tedious.
-But you can also use your favourite object mapper instead.
+But you can also use your favourite object mapper library instead.

 ```java